How to send large files via email.

 Don’t let file size limits stop you from getting work done.
 Learn how to send large files via email without breaking them apart.

-The only downside to using a file sharing platform is that you need to use a third-party service.
-And in some cases, it may also mean that your intended email recipient might need to sign up for that platform as well.
+The only downside to using a file-sharing platform is that you need to use a third-party service.
+And in some cases, it might also mean that your intended email recipient needs to sign up for that platform as well.

 Compress the files online.

 If you don’t want to use a third-party service to send large files via email, compressing your files is a quick and easy alternative.
 You can even compress files online with a PDF editor like Adobe Acrobat online services without needing to download any additional software.
 Just follow these steps:

 - Upload the large file you want to make smaller.

 - Let the software do its magic.

 This will reduce the size of the file without greatly affecting the quality.
 Now, you can easily email your files without worrying about reaching the file size limit.

 Zipping a file may be necessary in order to share a large file.
 Zipping a file can save space while sending the same document, only with the data compressed, in a smaller file size.